ailisc97/Milestone_Project_2/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 ### Limitations
+The biggest limitation I faced is that when playing the Pong game the ball seems to get stuck on the computer paddle.
+This is most likely something to do with the y-axis positioning.
+I did play around with this but I had no luck.
+Once this happens the game can be restarted by hitting the refresh button on the browser.

+Another limitation I faced is that then the page is in the browser you can to select the src folder, then the game and the pages work.

+A small limitation was getting a net on the game to work, it was more of a cosmetic choice that I could have liked to have.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 ## Features

 ### Existing Features
+The Nav bar, footer and form were all from Bootstrap.

 ### Features Left to Implement
+If I could have fixed the issue with the ball getting stuck in the paddle, as mentioned in the limitation section, that would have been most important to next implement.

 ## Technologies